 At least 60 years old and who has a first-degree relative (for example, father or brother) who has had an aneurysm.2

-Some doctors think that other groups should be screened too.
+Some doctors think that other men should be screened too.
 Some say all men 65 years and older should be screened, regardless of their risk.
-Some say men as young as 50 should be screened if they have a family history.
-Some say women age 65 and older should be screened if they have ever smoked or have a family history of AAA.
-Some say women should not be screened at all.
+Some say men as young as 55 should be screened if they have a family history of abdominal aortic aneurysm.3

 Women have a lower risk for an aneurysm than men do.
 But some doctors think that certain women should be screened.